 Now let’s learn how to declare a variable.
 Follow the steps to declare a variable in Excel VBA.

-Note: you can skip STEP1 and STEP2 if the developer tab is already open.
+Note: You can skip steps 1 and 2 if the developer tab is already open.

 An option dialog box will open.
 Click on the DEVELOPER check box (it is under "Customize the Ribbon Main Tabs") and press ok.